In the Know

 Sept.
 23-Last day for withdrawing/dropping classes with partial refund

 In each issue, we’ll ask you to send us a selfie of you doing something pertaining to your first year of college.
 Get creative… prizes are involved.

-Send a selfie of yourself preparing for college.
-You could be packing, participating in orientation, chatting with your future roommate, etc. Send your selfie to email@example.com or 406.794.7593 by August 19 in order to be considered for the prize.
+Send us a selfie in your favorite study spot.
+It could be your room, the laundry room, the library, the Academic Support Center, your car… you name it!
+Send your selfie to email@example.com or 406.794.7593 by September 22 in order to be considered for the prize.
 Provide your first and last name, as well as a description of the selfie.
-We just might include it in the next newsletter.
+We just might include it in the October issue of The BuzzFeed.